-Interactive voice response (IVR) is an effective way to maximize call center efficiency and improve customer satisfaction on many fronts.
+An interactive voice response system (IVR) is an effective way to maximize call center efficiency and improve customer satisfaction on many fronts.
 Allowing customers to interact with an automated answering system – whether through using the buttons on their phone or by speaking with conversational IVR – reduces call volume.
 This is especially true for spikes in call volume.
-At the same time, IVRs allow customers to solve their problems more quickly, which contributes toward everything from customer retention to boosting brand perception and ultimately revenue.
+At the same time, call center IVRs allow customers to solve their problems more quickly, which contributes to everything from customer retention to boosting brand perception and ultimately revenue.

 - Too Many Menu Options

 - Too Much Industry Jargon

 - Redirecting Customers Back to Website